-- I. What is happening during the event?
+- 1. What is happening during the event?
 Has an evacuation order been issued?
 Is there a danger of flooding?
 Are local roads closed or soon to be closed? - 2.
 Where will you be safe and have your needs met?

 Your Personal Disaster Plan will reflect whether your first choice is to remain at home or to evacuate.
-However, circumstances may make your first choice unsafe, so you must have a back-up plan.
+However, circumstances may make your first choice unsafe, so you must have a backup plan.
 For example, even if you would prefer to remain at home, if your neighborhood is placed under an evacuation order, you should leave your home.
 It is important to prepare for all possibilities.

 To stay at home safely, you may need to make your home more disaster-resistant.
-For more information, visit www.FloridaDisaster.org and select "Strengthen Your Home."
+For more information, visit www.FloridaDisaster.org, hover over "Plan and Prepare" and select "Planning for Your Home".